dharanielango/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

 ### RESULTS
-thus the distance value measured by using ultrasonic by ardino.
+thus the distance value measured in "CM" using ultrasonic sensor.